wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-applications/includes/deploy-microsoft-store.md

 #### Manage products programmatically

 Microsoft Store for Education provides a set of Admin management APIs.
-If you organization develops scripts or tools, these APIs allow Admins to programmatically manage items in **Apps & software**.
+If your organization develops scripts or tools, these APIs allow Admins to programmatically manage items in **Apps & software**.
 For more information, see **REST API reference for Microsoft Store for Business** in the Learn more section.

 You can download a preview PowerShell script that uses REST APIs.
 The script is available from PowerShell Gallery.
 You can use to the script to: